 - Key Light – this is the primary light and is typically located on the right or left of the camera, 45° from it, pointing 45° down on the subject.
-Use of a diffuser is necessary if the shadows are too hard.
+The use of a diffuser is necessary if the shadows are too hard.
 If you’re outdoors in bright light, you can use the sun as your key light.

-- Fill Light – the fill light shines on the subject but from a side angle to lesson the shadow produced by the key light.
+- Fill Light – the fill light shines on the subject but from a side angle to lessen the shadow produced by the key light.
 It’s typically diffused and about half the brightness of the key light.
-If your light is too bright and producing more shadowing, you can use a reflector to soften the light – pointing the fill light at the reflector, and reflecting the diffused light on the subject.
+If your light is too bright and producing more shadowing, you can use a reflector to soften the light – pointing the fill light at the reflector and reflecting the diffused light on the subject.

 - Back Light – also known as the rim, hair, or shoulder light, this light shines on the subject from behind, distinguishing the subject from the background.
 Some people use it to the side to enhance the hair (known as the kicker).
 Many videographers use a monolight that’s directly focused instead of a highly diffused overhead.

 Be sure to leave some distance between your subject and the background so that your viewers focus on you rather than your surroundings.